pyffi.spells — High level file operations

 Write log message with logger.info(), taking into account indent.

-Parameter:message (str) – The message to write.
+Parameters:message (str) – The message to write.

 msgblockbegin(message)